Orchestrate official Codex app profileswithout the account chaos.

 Current public desktop releases target macOS on Apple Silicon.
 Intel Mac and Linux desktop builds are not shipped in the current release line.
 If you only need terminal workflows on another machine, install the optional codexuse CLI separately with npm.

-Free gives you 2 profiles, 2 projects, profile switching, full chat history, basic usage summary, config editor, notification sounds, and Dark + Light themes.
-Pro ($19.50 lifetime — 50% off the regular $39 price) adds Accounts Pool with shared quota, load balancing, and failover for other apps, plus unlimited profiles and projects, live rate-limit monitoring, auto-roll, Telegram remote control, advanced analytics, and manual cloud sync.
+Free gives you 2 profiles, 2 projects, the shared Chat/Agent surface, profile switching, Codex Apps window orchestration, live rate-limit monitoring, full chat history, basic usage summary, config editor, notification sounds, and Dark + Light themes.
+Pro ($19.50 lifetime — 50% off the regular $39 price) adds Accounts Pool with shared quota, load balancing, and failover for other apps, plus unlimited profiles and projects, auto-roll, Telegram remote control, one-click MCP & Skills installs, and manual cloud sync.
 One-time payment, yours forever.

 A Pro feature.
 Connect a Telegram bot to CodexUse and control your workspace from your phone: approve prompts, send messages, switch projects, and monitor running sessions — all through Telegram.